Do Go On - 425 - The WWI Christmas Truce

 Is that weird?

-It's actually not weird in my life.
+It's actually not weird.

-because my wife is so pro that I was like,
+My, uh, I've now ate my chocolate cold too because my wife is so pro that I was like,

 well, this means more to you than it does to me.

-I don't think it is better,
+I don't think it is better, but you think it's way better.

 Yeah, right.

-Yeah, well, I'm with your wife.
+Well, I'm with your wife.

 In every way.